Volseth/CableDetector/index.md

 ## Introduction

-Cable Detector

-### Features

 Cable Detector is a simple app to detect metal object and wires.
 It uses magnetic field sensor and it's magnitude value to detect object.

+### Features

 Application has built-in functions to calibrate sensor for better detection like sensitivity and reading enviroment base magnitude field value as a base value.
 Application also indicates to the user where possible wire can be.